 Before meeting Sora for the first time, Dave warned me that she was a nervous dog and felt fearful meeting new people.

-On that first introduction, I took her face in my hands and rubbed away while Dave held his breath, hoping his dog wouldn’t lunge at his new girlfriend.
+On that first initial introduction, I took her face in my hands and rubbed away while Dave held his breath, hoping his dog wouldn’t lunge at his new girlfriend.

 Prior to departing on our bicycle tour, Sora would duck when strangers tried to pet her head and barked when they stared deep into her beautiful blue eyes.
 People with hunched postures threaten her and she would growl or lunge when unknown dogs approached.

+Sora’s not an aggressive dog.
 When given time and respect, however, Sora becomes the sweetest, most snuggly dog you’ll ever know.

 Sora will never be the dog we can take to play at the dog park or to our friends’ house with young kids.
 We can’t tie her to a post and make a quick run into the market or leave her for long periods with people who don’t know how to handle dogs like Sora.
 It’s up to us to keep her out of situations that will make her nervous.